developerkshitij2807/confusion-react/README.md

 ## Project Installation
-To view or check this project, install the
+To view or check this project, clone the repository and run npm install in the folder directory.

+## Notes

+Rendering in react can be done via both Class Components and functional components.